 Miik is a small, agile, women-run company where our team members wear a lot of hats.
 Although co-founder and creative director Donna Smith is the official designer, she is definitely a team player when it comes to designing each collection.
-“We really take in the ongoing feedback from our sales reps, retailers and online customers and I truly believe the collection is always better for it”, says Donna.
+“We really take in the ongoing feedback from our customers + community, and I truly believe the collections are always better for it”, says Donna.

 Our company is a lot like a family, where all ideas are heard.
 “We work really hard, but there’s lots of silliness and a lot of fun.
 And dogs, always dogs!”
 Fashion is a constantly evolving and often challenging industry but that’s what keeps us on our toes.
 It keeps us exploring, innovating, adapting and trying to do better.
 Here’s how our creative process comes together, all right here in Canada!

 A full season or even year ahead of the launch of each collection, Donna is already deciding on colours, fabrics, prints and stripes.
 This creative process involves multiple moving parts that all have to work together to form a cohesive collection.
 Donna starts with the development of a range of hand drawn and digital concepts for new prints and patterns—from geometric to organic, neutral palettes to full colour.

 The top 6 or 7 designs are digitally mocked up on a garment to help the team visualize the finished product.
 Once the prints have been chosen, we then decide on colours and which new fabrics we want to feature.
 We order lab dips and strike-offs, which are samples used to approve new fabric colours and prints.
 In the end, we land on 3 or 4 colour stories, which are like mini collections each based on their own colour palette and which work together to form the overall seasonal collection.